 The benefit of search is clear: the search methods achieve a high value in a few episodes, a level that takes DQN many more episodes to reach (against random and DQN response to random) and a value that is not reached by DQN against the self-play opponent.
 The best generative models are the true posterior (exact) and the actual underlying world state (cheat).
 However, the exact posterior is generally intractable and the underlying world state is not accessible to the agent at test-time, so these serve as idealistic upper-bounds.
 Uniform seems to be a compromise between the bad and ideal models.
 The deep generative model approach is roughly comparable to uniform at first, but learns to approximate the posterior as well as the ideal models as data is collected.
 In contrast, DQN eventually reaches the performance of the uniform model against the weaker opponent but not against the stronger opponent even after $20000$ episodes.

-\subsubsection{Studies with Human Participants}
+\subsection{Studies with Human Participants}

-We recruited participants from Prolific \citep{peer2021data, peer2017beyond} to evaluate the performance of our agents in DoND (overall $N = 346$; 41.4\% female, 56.9\% male, 0.9\% trans or nonbinary; median age range: 30–40).
+We recruited participants from Prolific \cite{peer2021data,peer2017beyond} to evaluate the performance of our agents in DoND (overall $346$; 41.4\% female, 56.9\% male, 0.9\% trans or nonbinary; median age range: 30–40), following established ethical guidelines for research with human participants~\cite{mckee2024human}.
 Crucially, participants played DoND for real monetary stakes, with an additional payout for each point earned in the game.

-Participants first read game instructions and completed a short comprehension test to ensure they understood key aspects of DoND's rules (see Appendix~\ref{sec:app-human-data} for instruction text and study screenshots).
+Participants first read game instructions and completed a short comprehension test to ensure they understood key aspects of DoND's rules.
 Participants then played five episodes of DoND with a randomized sequence of opponents.